 Any Investment Officer (other than the Regents, the President, the Provost, and the Vice President for Finance and Facilities) who acquires an investment which requires University approval under this policy, shall request approval by sending a written request to the Vice President for Finance and Facilities.
 The request should describe the investment, its approximate value, the University's interest in the entity, and the circumstances and timing of the proposed acquisition.
 The Vice President for Finance and Facilities, the President, the Provost, and any individual Regent shall, with respect to investments requiring University approval, request approval by the Chair of the Finance and Asset Management Committee of the Board of Regents by sending a written request describing the investment, its approximate value, the University's interest in the entity, and the circumstances and timing of the proposed acquisition, to the Secretary of the Board of Regents.
 The Chair of the Finance and Asset Management Committee shall request approval, in the same manner, from the President of the Board of Regents.

 |D.||Grant or Denial of Approval

-The Senior Vice President for Finance and Facilities and the Secretary to the Board of Regents shall each maintain records sufficient to document compliance with this policy.
+The Vice President for Finance and Facilities and the Secretary to the Board of Regents shall each maintain records sufficient to document compliance with this policy.
 The records and information received by the University in the course of implementing and administrating this policy shall be maintained by the University in confidence, and shall be shielded from disclosure to the extent allowed by law.
 All reviewing personnel shall be advised of this requirement, and failure to abide by it shall be regarded as a serious breach of duty to the University.

 In evaluating an Investment Officer's request for approval of an investment, the approving officer shall consider: